-5.11 There are two alternatives to simply raising the upper age limit for jury service and applying it to all persons within that age bracket.
-The first is to provide that persons between 65 and the new upper age limit must "opt in" to be eligible for jury service.
-The second is to take the opposite approach, and include all persons below the new upper age limit on the jury list but to allow those over 65 to "opt out" if they choose.
+- 5.13 We explained in the consultation paper that there were two alternatives to simply raising the upper age limit for jury service and applying it to all persons within that age bracket.
+The first would be to provide that persons between 65 and the new upper age limit must "opt in" to be eligible for jury service.
+The second would be to take the opposite approach, and include all persons below the new upper age limit on the jury list but to allow those over 65 to "opt out" if they choose.
 The advantage of the latter approach is that, by placing the onus on the individual to take himself out of the system, rather than to opt into it, the jury pool is less likely to be diminished.
-We believe that that is the better option, and propose that those aged between 65 and 70 should be entitled as of right to exemption from jury service should they apply for it.

-5.12 An alternative which may be argued would be to remove the upper age limit for jurors altogether, reflecting increased life expectancy and the fact that people are living longer in good health.
-We note that the Victorian Law Reform Committee concluded that there should be no upper age limit for jury service, but that persons aged 70 years and over should be entitled to elect not to be eligible for selection for jury service.
-Likewise, New

-Zealand has removed the maximum age limit of 65 years in the Juries Amendment Act 2000.
-Court registrars are also empowered to excuse persons over 65 years of age from jury service upon application for excusal on the basis of age.
-The position in England and Wales under section 321 of the Criminal Justice Act 2003 is the same.1 We would welcome views on whether a similar approach should be followed in Hong Kong.
+We expressed our view in the consultation paper that that was the better option, and proposed that those aged between 65 and 70 should be entitled as of right to exemption from jury service should they apply for it. - An alternative which we considered in the consultation paper would be to remove the upper age limit for jurors altogether, reflecting increased life expectancy and the fact that people are living longer in good health.
+We noted that the Victorian Law Reform Committee had concluded that there should be no upper age limit for jury service, but that persons aged 70 years and over should be entitled to elect not to be eligible for selection for jury service.
+Likewise, we observed that New Zealand had removed the maximum age limit of 65 years in the Juries Amendment Act 2000.
+Court registrars are empowered to excuse persons over 65 years of age from jury service on the basis of age upon application.
+We invited views on whether a similar approach should be followed in Hong Kong and a minority of those who favoured a change in the existing law argued that there should be no upper age limit as it was unnecessary and undesirable. - 5.15 Taking into consideration the strong support for raising the upper age limit, and our earlier expressed view that change should be cautious, we have concluded that we should maintain our original recommendation of raising the upper age limit to 70, with persons over 65 having an automatic right to "opt out" of liability for jury service if they so choose.